SwamiSDET1/SwamiQAWorks/README.md

 #This is a Test project.

-# To run the test Firefox - Please change the browser option in testConfigaration section of the AppConfig file.
+ To run the test on Firefox - Please change the browser option in testConfiguration section of the AppConfig file.

-# Invalid email test case will fail as there is a bug.
+ Invalid email test case will fail as there is a bug.